 Payouts from family income benefits will only be displayed as inflows in the Cash Flow chart if these funds can be considered as an income accessible to the individuals who are active participants in the plan.
 Benefits are by default assumed to be paid to the policyowner's spouse or partner.
 Alternative beneficiaries can be specified, however, on the Term & Endowment screen's Beneficiary Designation panel.

-If the policy beneficiary is set to be a charity, persons outside of the plan or adult children/dependants who are past the age child owned accounts are available in the plan (a setting found in Preferences > Plan Preferences > Default Ages), the benefit will not appear in the Let's See Cash Flow chart and will not be considered when analysing life insurance coverage needs.
+If the policy beneficiary is set to be a charity, persons outside of the plan or adult children/dependants who are past the age child owned accounts are available in the plan, the benefit will not appear in the Let's See Cash Flow chart and will not be considered when analysing life insurance coverage needs.

 Notes on Displaying Payouts on Second Death